demisto/content-docs/content-repo/extra-docs/packs/Prisma-Cloud.md

 ## Before You Start
-As a part of the Prisma Cloud pack, we have created out-of-the-box classification and mapping, to create incidents for all of the Prisma Cloud policies that are supported and remediated through this pack.
+As a part of the Prisma Cloud pack, we have created out-of-the-box classification and mapping to create incidents for all of the Prisma Cloud policies that are supported and remediated through this pack.

 The classification and remediation policies are: